Capgemini/gregor/README.md

 ### Method arguments
 The producer methods should have a single argument, which defines the payload.
 The strategy for serializing the payload can be defined by setting the `payloadSerializer` property on the `@KafkaProducer` annotation.
 The value should be a class that implements `org.apache.kafka.common.serialization.Serializer`, and defaults to `com.capgemini.gregor.serializer.JSONSerializer`.

+***Note*** - The key cannot currently be specified when producing messages, but this is in the pipeline.